-This Committee is appointed to take responsibility for formulating the Group's Investment Policy and to ensure that the Group's investment management is conducted according to this policy.
+This Committee ensures that the Group's investment management is conducted according to the Investments Policy, the Asset Liability Management Policy and the Board's Risk Appetite Statement.
 The Committee acts in accordance with the Prudent Person Principle as stipulated in Article 132 of the Solvency II Directive.

-In 2019, the Committee met four times.
-Mr Lawrence Zammit again chaired the Committee and members included Dr Andre Camilleri, Mr Franco Azzopardi and Mr Michael Gatt, Chief Executive Officer, as directors on the committee while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members.
-Mr Matthew von Brockdorff will join this committee from April 2020.
+The Committee met four times in 2020 and Mr Lawrence Zammit continued to chair the Committee during the period under review.
+Members included Dr Andre Camilleri, Mr Franco Azzopardi, Mr Michael Gatt and Mr Matthew von Brockdorff, Chief Executive Officer, as directors on the committee while the Group Chief Financial Officer, Mr Mark Camilleri and Mr John Bonett are additional members.
+The Chief Financial Officer Mr John Muscat also attends meetings by invitation as and when required.

 The Committee sets investment parameters, mandates with discretionary managers, and asset allocations in line with the Investment Policy, the Asset Liability Management Policy and the Board's Risk Appetite Statement.
-It annually reviews the Investment Policy, the Asset Liability Management Policy and the relevant Risk Appetite Statement and ensures alignment between these policies and regulatory requirements.
+It annually reviews the Investment Policy, the Asset Liability Management Policy and the relevant parts of the Risk Appetite Statement to ensure alignment between these policies and regulatory requirements.

 The Committee also engages, after board appointment, investment services providers entrusted to manage the investment portfolio on a discretionary basis, and reviews the performance of such managers.
-Discretionary managers regularly address and report to the Committee and other board and Executive Committee members attend these presentations.
-Detailed performance reports are provided to Investments Committee members on a monthly basis.
+Managers regularly address and report to the Committee and other board and Executive Committee members attend these presentations.
+Detailed performance reports are provided to Investment Committee members at committee meetings and summary performance reports provided to the board at board meetings.
 Any investments made in excess of their mandate are always referred and subject to the Board's Risk Appetite or with the Board's exceptional approval.
 The Committee also oversees the Company's property investments and recommends action to the board.
-During 2019 a number of acquisitions and sales of property were made in line with the direction taken to move away from residential and more into commercial rentals
+The committee has also embarked on the journey to build sustainability into its investment strategy.